-The house of James Warfield is southwest of Gettysburg on the corner of Wheatfield Road and West Confederate Avenue.
-Many additions have been made to the house since the war, but underneath the extra stories and add-ons the original stone walls remain.
+The house of James Warfield is southwest of Gettysburg on Millerstown Road.
+The original stone walls remain under the many additions that have been made to the house since the war.

-James Warfield was a 42 year old widow with four daughters when he moved to Gettysburg from Maryland in 1862.
-He was a blacksmith, and reportedly had “one of the best blacksmith stands in the county,” running his business with two hearths out of an adjacent wood frame shop on the 13 acre farm.
+James Warfield was a 42 year old widower with four daughters when he moved to Gettysburg from Maryland in 1862.
+He reportedly had “one of the best blacksmith stands in the county.”
+He ran his business with two hearths out of an adjacent wood frame shop on the 13 acre farm.

-The coming of the Confederate army posed more of a threat to Warfield and his family than to most other Gettysburg civilians.
-The Warfields were free African-Americans, and would be taken south and sold into slavery if captured.
+The Confederate invasion posed more of a threat to Warfield and his family than to most other Gettysburg civilians.
+The Warfields were free African-Americans.
+If captured, they would be taken south and sold into slavery.
 James and his family wisely left town.
 And though they escaped with their freedom, they still suffered considerable loss.

 The Warfield farm was very close to the fighting on July 2 and 3.
 Kershaw’s South Carolinians formed there for the attack, and artillery was posted just to the east of the house, drawing Federal counterbattery fire.
 Longstreet’s staff may have used the house as his headquarters for a time.
 Although some wounded were treated there, the buildings were never formally designated as a hospital, possibly because they were so close to the fighting.